-You must register for the entire training cycle/session.
-Please register early because group size is limited to 25.
+You must register for the entire training session.
+Please register early due to cohort size limitations.
 Registrants will receive more detailed information prior to the training.

-If a session is full, preference will be given to Human Service Zone social workers.
-For further information, contact the UND CFSTC at 701.777.3442 or und.cfstc@UND.edu.
+If a session is full, preference will be given to Human Service Zone workers.
+For further information, contact UND CFSTC at 701.777.3442 or und.cfstc@UND.edu.

 Child Welfare Certification Faculty